View Robert Weinzapfel's Obituary on ReadingEagle.com and share memories

 |

-Robert Bernard Weinzapfel, 65, of Oley, passed away Thursday, November 21, 2019.
-He was the loving husband of Sharon M. (Foster) Weinzapfel, of Oley; and father of Christopher T. Weinzapfel, of Brooklyn, N.Y.
-A viewing will be Tuesday, November 26, 2019, from 6:00 to 8:00 p.m. in Auman’s Inc. Funeral Home, 390 W. Neversink Rd., Reading, PA 19606.
-Mass of Christian burial will be celebrated in St. Catharine of Siena Catholic Church, 4975 Boyertown Pike, Reading, PA 19606.
+Robert “Bob” Bernard Weinzapfel, 65, of Oley, passed away Thursday, November 21, 2019.
+He was the loving husband of Sharon M. (Foster) Weinzapfel of Oley and father of Christopher T. Weinzapfel of Brooklyn, N.Y.
+Born in Saint Wendal, Ind., on July 8, 1954, he was a son of the late Leola (Reitman) Weinzapfel and Anthony and stepmother Henrietta Weinzapfel.
+Bob was a 1976 graduate of Purdue University, earning a master of engineering.
+He was employed with BCM Engineers in Norristown for 15 years, Worley Parsons of Green Hills for eight years and was currently employed with Spotts, Stevens & McCoy in Wyomissing.
+Bob liked to read and travel.
+He also enjoyed golfing and grooming his lawn.
+In addition to his wife Sharon, of 31 years, whom he married in Shillington on October 8, 1988, and his son, Christopher, Bob is survived by a brother, Michael Weinzapfel and his wife, Julie, of Chaplin, S.C.; and two sisters, Pamela Weinzapfel-DiMartino and her husband, Erick, of Waccabuc, N.Y.; and Linda (Weinzapfel) Willard and her husband, Thomas, of Roanoke, Va.
+Also surviving are many loving sisters and brothers-in-law and numerous nieces and nephews.
+A viewing will be Tuesday, November 26, 2019, from 6:00 p.m. to 8:00 p.m., in Auman’s Inc. Funeral Home, 390 W Neversink Rd., Reading, PA 19606.
+Mass of Christian Burial will be celebrated on Wednesday, November 27, 2019, at 10:00 a.m., in St. Catharine of Siena Catholic Church, 4975 Boyertown Pike, Reading, PA 19606.
 Robert will be laid to rest in Forest Hills Memorial Park, Reading.
-FULL OBITUARY TO RUN IN THE MONDAY EDITION. www.AumanInc.com
+In lieu of flowers, memorial contributions can be made to the at .
+Fond memories and online condolences can be made at www.AumansInc.com.